 True enchiladas use corn tortillas.
 It is absolutely true that the flavors of corn tortillas dipped in enchilada sauce work so much better than flour.
 That being said, if your family refuses to eat corn tortillas, use flour.
 You need to do works best for your crew.

-Your shredded chicken hack is to buy rotisserie chickens on sale.
+Our shredded chicken hack is to buy rotisserie chickens on sale.
 I recently bought four from Costco!
 Let them cool a little and then shred the chicken.
 Cut it into bite sized pieces and lay it out on parchment paper.
 Freeze it for a few hours.
 Then transfer the chicken to air tight bags.
 Keep in the freezer for up to three months for recipes just like this!
+You can find more detailed instructions here: How to Freeze Chicken.

 Making Layered Chicken Enchilada Casserole Ahead